What Happens to Life Insurance with No Beneficiary?

 • Per capita ("by head"): If a beneficiary dies, their share is redistributed among the remaining living beneficiaries.
 The deceased person's heirs receive nothing.

-4. Keep Your Policy Updated: Review your life insurance policy after major life events: marriage, divorce, birth of children, death of a beneficiary or significant changes in relationships.
+Review your life insurance policy after major life events, such as marriage, divorce, birth of children, death of a beneficiary or significant changes in relationships.
 Many financial advisors recommend reviewing beneficiaries annually or at least every two to five years.

-5. Be Specific in Beneficiary Designations: When naming beneficiaries, include their full legal name, date of birth, and Social Security number.
+Include your beneficiaries' full legal name, date of birth and Social Security number.
 Avoid generic terms like "my spouse" or "my children," which can cause confusion and legal disputes.
-Specific information prevents ambiguity and ensures a smoother claims process.

 • The insurance company's name and contact information